VinayKumarNC2019/DevOpsProject1/README.md

           git commit -m "Added background color and changed Styling"

-Step 10:  To create this new branch in GITHUB, we can switch to master branch
+Step 10:  To create this new branch dev1 in GITHUB, we can switch to master branch or add remote and push the code.

-          git push --all  (This should create new branch dev1 in GitHub)
+          git push --all  (This should create new branch dev1 in GitHub, execute this in master branch)

 Step 11:  Create Jenkins Item : JOB2  and configure with below details